eddiemcnally/kestrel/README.md

 First attempt at a C-based chess engine.

 The code is developed on Debian Testing (gcc 5.2.x).
-Currently requires GNU C libraries to compile (I may remove this dependancy later).
+Currently dependant on gcc built-in functions.

 The ./test directory contains test fixtures for running unit tests (uses the 'seatest' test framework - see https://github.com/keithn/seatest).